pacstall/pacstall-programs/README.md

 ## How to setup the environment for pacscript development

+If you need help making a pacscript, visit [our wiki](https://github.com/pacstall/pacstall/wiki/Pacscript-101).

 This repository maintains a certain standard of commits.
 To ensure that your commits are up to the standard, we use [pre-commit](https://pre-commit.com/) hooks.

 Here are the development dependencies that you need to install as a developer: